 Adolph Hoppe raced along as the brush whipped against him.
 He had ground to cover to get home, but he could feel the fire eaters closing in on him.

 As he pushed his horse on, he cursed the day he left Germany for the Texas Hill Country.
-Though wracked by economic hardships when he left his home country, at least it didn’t boast things such as the fire eaters.
+Though wracked by economic hardships when he left his home country, there were no fire eaters.